Kim Eun-hye (politician)

 Kim Eun-hye (Korean: 김은혜, born 6 October 1971) is a South Korean journalist, broadcaster and politician.
-A member of the People Power Party (PPP), she has been the Member of the National Assembly for Bundang A constituency since 2020.
+A member of the People Power Party (PPP), she served as the Member of the National Assembly for Bundang A constituency from 2020 to 2022.

 Before joining politics, she was a newsreader at Munhwa Broadcasting Corporation (MBC) and Maeil Broadcasting Network (MBN).
 She is well known for revealing the actual reason for the Sampoong Department Store collapse in 1995 as poor construction.

 Career

 She made her debut as a broadcaster at Munhwa Broadcasting Corporation (MBC) in 1993.
 During the early period of a broadcaster, she reported few notable cases, such as the Chijon family and the Sampoong Department Store collapse.

 When the Sampoong Department Store was collapsed in 1995, she was informed through phone calls but declined all of them as she regarded them as "prank calls".
 After she found out that the tragedy was true, she headed to the scene, but broadcasters like her were prohibited from entering to the scene in order to avoid risks of collapse.
 She then borrowed a rescue worker uniform and entered into the scene, and found a paper out, which was the blueprint of the shopping centre.
 From this, she realised the actual reason of the tragedy, which was poor constructions.

 She was the female newsreader of MBC Newsdesk from April 1999 until replaced by Kim Ju-ha in October 2000.
 Instead, she moved to MBC Morning News (now MBC News Today), but left the programme in order to study at Stanford University, United States.
 The plan was, however, postponed due to the September 11 attacks occurred shortly after she arrived in San Francisco.
 She was immediately ordered by MBC to head to Washington, D.C., but was delayed for a week as all flights were stopped.
 She became a correspondent in the capital of the United States.
 After returned to South Korea, she made a comeback to MBC News Today in 2004.

 Following the 2007 election, Kim was appointed a deputy spokesperson of the Blue House in February 2008 until being promoted to the 2nd Spokesperson of the Office of the President in 2009.
 She then worked at KT Corporation from December 2010 to 2014.
 In September 2014, she made a comeback through MBN News & Issue, then moved to MBN Sunday Issues (now MBN Issue Special) in September 2019.